bykof/bykof.github.com/docs/golang/golang-fundamentals/composite_types.md

 [Sarah Peter Justin Christian]
 ```

-If you access a key which is not assigned to the map, it will return the value to that type:
+If you access a key which is not assigned to the map, it will return the zero value to that type:

 ```go linenums="1"
 classes := map[string][]string{